pkerspe/ESP-StepperMotor-Server/README.md

 monitor_speed = 115200
 ```
-5. now you can open the main.cpp file and include the ESP-StepperMotor-Server and create an instance of the server with a minimal configuration that connects to an existing WiFi like this:
+5. now you can open the main.cpp file and include the ESP-StepperMotor-Server and create an instance of the server with a minimal configuration that connects to an existing WIFI like this:
 ```#include <Arduino.h>
 #include <ESPStepperMotorServer.h>